jingangdidi/chatsong/README.md

 ```

 ## ⏰ changelog
+- [2025.07.15] release v0.3.0
+  - ⭐️Add: Support delete message.
+  - ⭐️Add: Support incognito mode.
+  - 💪🏻Optimize: Place the upload file button on the left side of the input box.
+  - 💪🏻Optimize: Place the download button and usage button in the bottom left corner of the page.
 - [2025.07.11] release v0.2.2
   - 🛠Fix: When saving chat history by clicking the left-side button, consecutive unanswered questions at the end should no longer be removed.
 Previously, this caused ID mismatches between the server and the page when continuing the conversation, resulting in errors.
   - 🛠Fix: When syncing chat history across different computers, if continuing a conversation on Computer A based on a chat from Computer B, the chat history would fail to save due to path discrepancies upon closing the service.